10 Best Study Desks for Students

 Best for Small Spaces: Need Computer Desk with Drawers

-At just 31.5 inches wide, the Need desk with built-in drawers is perfect for dorm rooms and tight bedrooms.
-The two drawers hold pens, chargers, notebooks, and small supplies.
-The desktop is big enough for a laptop and a notebook side by side, but not much more.
+At just 31.5 inches wide, the Need desk with built-in drawers is one of the most compact student desks available that still includes storage.
+The two drawers hold pens, chargers, sticky notes, and small supplies that would otherwise clutter the surface.
+The desktop is large enough for a laptop and a notebook side by side, but not much else.
+It costs $55 to $75 and comes in several finishes including rustic brown and black.

 Best Standing Desk: FEZIBO Electric Standing Desk